When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite hangouts.

 9. Sequoia National Park in January

-Sequoia National Park is in the High Sierras, a stretch of the Sierra Nevada mountain range in eastern California that begins near Lake Tahoe and runs to the Golden Trout Wilderness just south of Sequoia National Park.
+Sequoia National Park is in California’s southern Sierra Nevada Mountains.
+The Sierras stretch along eastern California from Lake Tahoe to the Golden Trout Wilderness just south of Sequoia National Park.

 Sequoia is a winter wonderland in January with the snow blanketing the giant Sequoia trees.

-Their cinnamon-colored bark and massive trunks paint an incredible contrast to the blue winter sky.
+Their cinnamon-colored bark and massive trunks are an incredible contrast to the blue winter sky.

 And unlike in summer, when Sequoia is filled with hikers, the backcountry here is fairly crowd-free in winter.

-Head to the Wolverton Meadow—just two miles from the famous General Sherman tree— for any of those activities, particularly if you find less snow at lower elevations.
+Head to the Wolverton Meadow—just two miles from the famous General Sherman tree—for any outdoor winter activities, particularly if you find less snow at the lower elevations.

 Snowshoers should head to the Congress Trail, a two-mile loop through gorgeous Sequoia groves.
 (Park rangers also offer guided tours on weekends in winter!)